 The resulting page will list the following information: Your inputs, energy, major global changes, crater dimensions (which will be different than our calculation due to the more accurate nature of the simulator), thermal radiation, seismic effects, ejecta (debris excavated during the impact is deposited on the Earth's surface around the impact crater), and air blast.
 Note.
-If you get an error in your output, double check the units of your input values!
+If you get an error in your output, double check the units of your input values or ask your TA for help!

-- 9. List (in your opinion) the worst effects from Thermal Radiation.
+- 8. List (in your opinion) the worst effects from Thermal Radiation.
 What do you think will happen to most humans?
-How soon does this happen after impact? - 10.
+How soon does this happen after impact? - 9.
 What is the Richter Scale magnitude of the earthquake from this impact?
 What is the worst effect listed by the Mercalli Scale Intensity?
-How soon does this occur after impact? - 11.
+How soon does this occur after impact? - 10.
 How deep is the ejecta (listed as thickness) at your location?
-What is your position relative to the ejecta deposit? - 12.
+What is your position relative to the ejecta deposit? - 11.
 What is the sound intensity of the air blast and when will it arrive?
-List one consequence of this air blast.

-13. Looking over questions 10-13, how ruined would the day of a person 27 miles from this impact be?
+List one consequence of this air blast. - 12.
+THOUGHT QUESTION.
+Looking over questions 8-11, how ruined would the day of a person 27 miles from this impact be?

-To make the day slightly better, press the back button on your browser.
-Let's move 61 miles away to Athens (change 'Distance from Impact' to 61 miles but leave all other parameters the same).
+To make the day slightly better, PRESS THE BACK BUTTON ON YOUR BROWSER.
+Let's move 61 miles away to Athens (change 'Distance from Impact' to 61 miles BUT LEAVE ALL OTHER PARAMETERS THE SAME).
 Click 'Calculate Effects'.

-14. Many of the effects will be the same in Athens, but a few things are different.
+13. Many of the effects will be the same in Athens, but a few things are different.
 How thick is the ejecta?
-Describe how the seismic effects are different than in Question 11.
+Describe how the seismic effects are different than in Question 9.